 - The intensity and flavor of both Vanilla and Peppermint will continue to build over time.
 So don’t worry if you only pull your Peppermint Extract out of the pantry during the holidays; you can still keep it – tightly sealed, of course.

-- Citrus extracts, like our Organic Pure Orange extract, contain a naturally occurring flavor compound called D’Limonene.
+- Citrus extracts contain a naturally occurring flavor compound called D’Limonene.
 This compound is prone to oxidation, which will have a negative impact on flavor.
 Cool temperatures and dark environments will help to slow the oxidation process, for that reason we recommend keeping your citrus extracts in the refrigerator.

-What is the difference between “Organic,” “Pure,” “Natural,” and “Imitation” extracts?
+What is the difference between “Pure,” “Natural,” and “Imitation” extracts?

-There is currently no legally established naming or labeling criteria for extracts (with the exception of vanilla), so naming conventions can vary from company to company.
-We believe in making our naming conventions honest, accurate, and clear.
+There is currently no universal naming or labeling criteria for extracts (with the exception of vanilla), so naming conventions can vary from company to company.
+We believe in making our product names honest, accurate, and clear.
 To ensure that our naming conventions are easy to understand and completely forthcoming we use the following criteria in naming our extracts:

-Our pure extracts are derived exclusively from the named product; for example, Pure Anise Extract contains only alcohol, water, and pure anise oil.
+- Pure & Premium - Our pure and premium extracts are derived exclusively from the named product; for example, Pure Lemon Extract contains only alcohol, water, and pure lemon oils.

 This syrup, featuring Natural Hazelnut Extract, is perfect for sweetening your coffee and plays on the flavors of a favorite chocolaty sweet spread.
 Try using this syrup as a topping for ice cream or in steamed milk for a fun twist on a classic cocoa.

-For more recipes featuring our extracts, visit our Extracts product page and browse through the extract flavors.
+For more recipes featuring our extracts, visit our Extracts product page and browse the extract flavors.
 Select any extract and scroll down to see recipes that use that product.
-Have more extract questions?
-Contact us at [email protected].